krry/tina-cloud-starter/content/cover/index.md

       that up to whatever structured format you like!

-      You're looking at the main landing page, it's a markdown file which you can find at "content/cover/index.md".
+      You're looking at the main cover page, it's a markdown file which you can find at "content/cover/index.md".